-The Water Fund had an operating income and an increase in net position for 2021.
+The Water Fund had an operating income and an increase in net position for 2022.
 Operating revenues continue to be sufficient to cover operating costs.
 The City is continually working on adjusting the utility rates to cover the yearly costs of operations.

-The Sanitation Fund has operating income in 2021 which eliminated the deficit balance in the fund.
+The Sanitation Fund had an operating income and an increase in net position for 2022.
 The increase in utility rates resulted in an increase in charges for services which more than covered the costs of operations.
 The City will closely monitor this fund to maintain the fund balance.